gitsteveguy/ayurvedic_mrd_system/README.md

 ## Get Started
 ### Steps

-  1. Install Git (if you don't have it already) [tutorial](https://youtu.be/cJTXh7g-uCM?si=HH3TqxrJRfUz4EcB)
+  1. Install Git (if you don't have it already installed) [tutorial](https://youtu.be/cJTXh7g-uCM?si=HH3TqxrJRfUz4EcB)
+  2. Install Node.js (if you don't have it already installed) [tutorial](https://youtu.be/DFfDYjVlRZw?si=4_5G-lPBHAPCXeId)
-  2. Open CMD / Terminal and go to the  Destination you want the local repository to be.
+  3. Open CMD / Terminal and go to the  Destination you want the local repository to be.
-  3. Clone the repository
+  4. Clone the repository
 ```
   git clone https://github.com/gitsteveguy/ayurvedic_mrd_system.git
 ```